andrewjahn/AndysBrainBook/docs/unix/Unix_04_ShellsVariables.rst

 There are two shells you will come across: the Bourne shell, with a widely-used version called **bash**, or Bourne-again shell; and the C-shells, of which one popular variation is the t-shell, or **tcsh**.
 The commands we’ve used so far - cd, ls, pwd, and so on - are called **built-in commands**, and they can be used the same way in both shells.
 But there are important differences when you do a more advanced operation, such as setting a variable.

 **Setting a variable** means assigning a value to a string.
 Variables are used as shorthand for a value, which can be either a number or a string.
-They are called variables because the value can vary, or be udpated as needed.
+They are called variables because the value can vary, or be updated as needed.

 For example, let’s assign the value 3 to the variable ``x``.
 If you are in the bash shell, which is the default on most computers, you can do this by typing ``x=3``.
 To check the value stored in the variable, type ``echo $x``.
 The dollar sign is a **reserved character** that has a special meaning and cannot be used as a variable.
 A dollar sign indicates that what comes immediately after it - in this case, x - is a variable.
 The command returns 3, the value stored in the variable x.